 About the policy

-- Conference, Course, Fee and Venue have the meaning evident from the registration form.
+- Accommodation, Fee, Platform and Venue have the meaning evident from the Registration Form.

-- Registration form means the registration form for attendance at the relevant course.
+- Registration Form means the registration or booking form (whether hard copy or electronic) for the Event.

 - A reference to a party includes its officers, employees, agents and contractors.